JaneliaSciComp/SongExplorer/README.md

 densely annotated test set.
 The network should have never been trained or validated on these latter data before; otherwise the resulting accuracy could be spuriously better.
-Label every word of interest as before, make ethograms with your best model, and plot the congruence with DeepSong's predictions.
+Label every word of interest as before, make ethograms with your best model, and plot the congruence with SongExplorer's predictions.
 Hopefully the accuracy will be okay.
 If not, and you want to change the hyperparameters or add more training data, then the proper thing to do is to use this test data as training or validation data going forward, and densely